 In addition, there has been heightened governmental scrutiny recently over the manner in which drug manufacturers set prices for their marketed products, which have resulted in several Congressional inquiries and proposed and enacted federal and state legislation designed to, among other things, bring more transparency to product pricing, review the relationship between pricing and manufacturer patient programs, and reform government program reimbursement methodologies for drug products.
 For example, In July 2021, the Biden administration released an executive order, "Promoting Competition in the American Economy," with multiple provisions aimed at prescription drugs.
 In response to Biden's executive order, on September 9, 2021, HHS released a Comprehensive Plan for Addressing High Drug Prices that outlines principles for drug pricing reform and sets out a variety of potential legislative policies that Congress could pursue as well as potential administrative actions HHS can take to advance these principles.
 Additionally, the IRA, among other things, (i) directs HHS to negotiate the price of certain high-expenditure, singlesource drugs and biologics covered under Medicare, and subject drug manufacturers to civil monetary penalties and a potential excise tax by offering a price that is not equal to or less than the negotiated "maximum fair price" under the law, and (ii) imposes rebates under Medicare Part B and Medicare Part D to penalize price increases that outpace inflation.
 The IRA permits HHS to implement many of these provisions through guidance, as opposed to regulation, for the initial years.
-These provisions will take effect progressively starting in fiscal year 2023, although they may be subject to legal challenges.
-It is currently unclear how the IRA will be effectuated but is likely to have a significant impact on the pharmaceutical industry.
+These provisions will take effect progressively starting in fiscal year 2023.
+On August 15, 2024, HHS announced the agreed-upon reimbursement prices of the first ten drugs that were subject to price negotiations, although the Medicare drug price negotiation program is currently subject to legal challenges.
+HHS will select up to fifteen additional drugs covered under Part D for negotiation in 2025.
+HHS has and will continue to issue and update guidance as these programs are implemented.
 Further, the Biden administration released an additional executive order on October 14, 2022, directing HHS to submit a report within 90 days on how the Center for Medicare and Medicaid Innovation can be further leveraged to test new models for lowering drug costs for Medicare and Medicaid beneficiaries.
+On December 7, 2023, the Biden administration also announced an initiative to control the price of prescription drugs through the use of march-in rights under the Bayh-Dole Act.
+On December 8, 2023, the National Institute of Standards and Technology published for comment a Draft Interagency Guidance Framework for Considering the Exercise of March-In Rights which for the first time includes the price of a product as one factor an agency can use when deciding to exercise march-in rights.
+While march-in rights have not previously been exercised, it is uncertain if that will continue under the new framework.
 At the state level, legislatures have increasingly passed legislation and implemented regulations designed to control pharmaceutical and biological product pricing, including price or patient reimbursement constraints, discounts, restrictions on certain product access and marketing cost disclosure and transparency measures, and, in some cases, designed to encourage importation from other countries and bulk purchasing.